 $25.00 + HST for adults and $15.00 + HST for children under 12.
 Infants in arms (12 mos. & under) are freePurchase Tickets

-Come on down and watch Sharon and Bram perform your favourite songs.
-Sing along, dance and enjoy!
+We are thrilled to host a special celebration of Sharon and Bram‘s first picture book: Sharon, Lois & Bram’s Skinnamarink!
 Skinnamarink is a timeless anthem of love and inclusion.
 What does “skinnamarink” mean?
 You may not find its definition in a dictionary, but the meaning is clear to the generations of children who sang along: friendship, happiness, sharing, community and, ultimately, love.
 This song has been sung at weddings and in classrooms.
 It can be fun and silly – especially with the accompanying actions!
 And it has a way of bringing people together.

 Since 1978, Sharon Hampson and Bram Morrison have been pre-eminent in all aspects of family entertainment across North America as members of the trio “Sharon, Lois & Bram”.
 Together, the threesome produced over twenty recordings, beginning with their iconic One Elephant, Deux Elephants, three songbooks, six national TV specials, sixty-five episodes of The Elephant Show, and fifty-two of Skinnamarink TV.
 They have appeared in every major concert hall in Canada, and many in the United States including Carnegie Hall, The Lincoln Center and the White House.
 They have received countless awards, including Gold and Platinum Records and JUNO Awards for Best Children’s Album.
 To date, they have sold over 3 million albums worldwide.
 For their years of work providing the best in participatory music for children and their families, Sharon and Bram have been inducted into The Order of Canada, the highest honour in the country.